ElectronVector/vagrant-meteor/README.md

-This is a Vagrant configuration for running Meteor apps on Ubuntu 14.04 from within Vagrant.
+This is a Vagrant configuration for running Meteor apps on Ubuntu 14.04, for use with a Windows host.

 ## Background